The Marriage Escape

 The film won the Golden Film award after having sold 100,000 tickets and the film also won the Platinum Film award after having sold 400,000 tickets.
 In total, more than 710,000 tickets were sold and the film became the best visited Dutch film and highest-grossing Dutch film of 2020.
 It was also the third best visited film in the Netherlands in 2020, with 1917 and Tenet in first and second place respectively.

 In December 2020, it was announced that The Marriage Escape was the best Dutch film of 2020 according to the 'Kring van Nederlandse Filmjournalisten', the Dutch organisation for professional film journalists and film critics.
 In September 2021, Herman Finkers received the Zilveren Krulstaart award for best screenplay of a 2020 Dutch film.

 On Koningsdag 2021, the film premiered on television with 2,500,000 viewers, making it the best viewed film on Dutch television since 2002.

+Herman Finkers and Leonie ter Braak made their film debut in this film.
+Principal photography began in September 2018 and filming took place in Twente, Belgium and Germany.